openai/chatgpt-retrieval-plugin/README.md

 The plugin uses OpenAI's `text-embedding-ada-002` embeddings model to generate embeddings of document chunks, and then stores and queries them using a vector database on the backend.
 As an open-source and self-hosted solution, developers can deploy their own Retrieval Plugin and register it with ChatGPT.
 The Retrieval Plugin supports several vector database providers, allowing developers to choose their preferred one from a list.

 A FastAPI server exposes the plugin's endpoints for upserting, querying, and deleting documents.
 Users can refine their search results by using metadata filters by source, date, author, or other criteria.
-The plugin can be hosted on any cloud platform that supports Docker containers, such as Fly.io, Heroku, Render, or Azure Container Apps.
+The plugin can be hosted on any cloud platform that supports Docker containers, such as Fly.io, Heroku, Render, Gold Retriever or Azure Container Apps.
 To keep the vector database updated with the latest documents, the plugin can process and store documents from various data sources continuously, using incoming webhooks to the upsert and delete endpoints.
 Tools like [Zapier](https://zapier.com) or [Make](https://www.make.com) can help configure the webhooks based on events or schedules.

 ### Memory Feature